10 Must-Have Traditional Portuguese Foods to Try on Your Next Trip

 The mixture is shaped into a log, rolled in powdered sugar, and chilled until firm.
 When sliced, the dessert resembles a salami, with the crushed biscuits and nuts or fruit resembling the meat and fat in a traditional salami.

-If these Portuguese foods sound tempting, why not book a place on the Best of Spain & Portugal trip?
+If these Portuguese foods sound tempting, why not visit Portugal on one of our guided tours of Europe like the popular Best of Spain & Portugal trip?

 LIKED THIS POST?
 SHARE WITH YOUR COMMUNITY